-Hi everyone, I hope you had a fantastic Christmas!
-My time flew by preparing for our feast and I just couldn’t get this recipe shared before Christmas.
-But alas, here it is and I think you’ll enjoy it.
 These little linzer cookies are known as linecké koláčky in Czech Republic and they are among my most favourite cookies.
-When we lived in Prague we could easily run to the store an pick some up, but now that we are in Mexico I have to bake them when the craving strikes — which of course I don’t mind doing.
+When we lived in Prague we could easily run to the store and pick some up, but now that we are in Mexico I have to bake them when the craving strikes — which of course I don’t mind doing.

-This year for Christmas dinner I served a traditional Mexican meal of tamales, bacalao (an amazing cod dish that I’ll be sharing with you soon) and a few other things.
+Our Christmas dinner in Mexico usually consists of tamales, bacalao and a few other things.
 But since we spent so many wonderful Christmases in Prague, we both felt that we should keep including some of our Czech traditions.
-So I made some mulled wine, or svařák, and these dainty linzer cookies.
+So I also make mulled wine, or svařák, and these delicate linzer cookies.
 They are so super easy to prepare and they taste fantastic.
 But you don’t need to only make them on Christmas, they’re great anytime of the year.

 Check out the recipe below!